klartext/fntool/README.md

 # Usage

 **fntool** is a merge of a bunch of ad-hoc filerenamer tools.
-So for this historical reason some of the functionality and command line switches may seem inconsistent.

 The implemented functionality and defaults follow some semantic decisions of the old tools.

-So these properties may change in the future (for example more functionality and more consistent command line switches).
+Hopefully inconsistencies have been eradicated.

 ## Options: Output of **fntool -help**